MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/send-notification-when-dataflow-refresh-completes.md

 8. In the **If Yes** section, select **Add an action**.
 9. Search for the "Send an email notification (V3)" connector, and then select it.
 10. Enter the email address and subject information.
-11. Inside the body of the email, use **Add dynamic content** to add dataflow information to the content of your email.
+11. Inside the body of the email, select the field next to **Body** and use **Dynamic content** to add dataflow information to the content of your email.

 ![Example of a complete notification flow.](media/isyes.PNG)